Unity2033/Unity2033/README.md

 ## :bear: ***Technology Stack.***
-I studied c-series languages, and I also studied graphics through DirectX11. \
+I am currently a programming instructor. \
 We have also launched games using Unity Engine, and we use Git to manage projects.

 #### :clipboard: Career